Mahinda Rajapaksa: Public image

 Rajapaksa was considered to be the most popular Sri Lankan politician of his time.
-However, Rajapaksa is accused of creating a cult of personality around himself, using the civil war victory and Sinhala chauvinism.
-He was referred as a "King" by some of his supporters, and he used the media to portray himself as a strong man.
+However, Rajapaksa has been accused of creating a cult of personality around himself, using the civil war victory and Sinhalese chauvinism to boost his image.
+He was referred as a "King" by some of his supporters, and he used the media to portray himself as a strongman.
 During his time in power, his pictures were shown on buses, billboards, and all forms of media.
 Television ads where songs were sung by school children in his rallies would hail him as "our father" and "father of the country".
 Rajapaksa also printed his picture on currency and named the budget airline Mihin Lanka after himself.
 Rajapaksa thought having his name in the sky would bring him good fortune.
-By 2022 the popularity of the Rajapaksas had declined and during the 2022 Sri Lankan Protests protesters named him "Myna" as an insulting nickname and demanded his resignation alongside the entire Rajapaksa family.
+By 2022, the popularity of the Rajapaksas had declined significantly and during the 2022 Sri Lankan protests protesters named him "Myna" as an insulting nickname and demanded his resignation alongside the entire Rajapaksa family.

-Mattala Rajapaksa International Airport, Magampura Mahinda Rajapaksa Port, Nelum Pokuna Mahinda Rajapaksa Theatre, and Mahinda Rajapaksa International Stadium were all high-profile lavish infrastructure projects initiated by Rajapaksa during his administration and named for him.
-Thus, critics have accused Rajapaksa of being narcissistic.
+Mattala Rajapaksa International Airport, Magampura Mahinda Rajapaksa Port, Nelum Pokuna Mahinda Rajapaksa Theatre, and Mahinda Rajapaksa International Stadium are all high-profile lavish infrastructure projects initiated by Rajapaksa during his administration and are named after him.
+Critics have accused Rajapaksa of being narcissistic.